Dost (2001 Tamil film): Soundtrack

-Reception
+Critical reception

 Malathi Rangarajan of The Hindu wrote, "The film has flashes of intelligence, splashes of humour, spurts of sentiment and mounds of melodrama.
 Yet the cocktail does not offer complete satiety.
 One reason could be the pace, affected as it is by inevitable appendages", and criticised its conspicuous similarities to the American film Double Jeopardy (1999).
-Visual Dasan of Kalki called the film "average".
+Visual Dasan of Kalki appreciated Raghuvaran's villainous performance and Vijay Milton's cinematography, but concluded the film was "average".